peer-digital/peerai/README.md

 - `DELETE /teams/members/{user_id}` - Remove user from team (User Admin+)
 - `GET /teams/{team_id}/members` - List team members (User Admin+)

+### Implementation Status

+> **Note:** Team management and RBAC functionality is partially implemented.
+The database models and core services are in place, but some API routes and UI components are still in development.
+The `TeamManagement.tsx` component contains UI placeholders, but the backend integration is not yet complete.
+This feature is planned for the next release.

 ## Quick Start

 ### Prerequisites